-Padel Magazine is looking into a brand new sport, which has not even been the subject of its official launch, Le Bquet.
-Created in 2014 by the Spanish Fernando Moli, the bunch soon in the bins?
+Padel Magazine looks at a brand new sport, which has not even been officially launched yet: the Bquet.
+Created in 2014 by the Spanish Fernando Moli, the bquet soon in the vats?

 The bunch: " an intermediate sport between padel and tennis »